shapeblue/hackerbook/hack/api.md

     }
 ```

-The API implementation is a group of methods that exports the API name
+The API implementation is a group of methods that exports
-(`getCommandName`), the account ID of the resource owner on which the API is
+the account ID of the resource owner on which the API is
 acted up (`getEntityOwnerId`) and the `execute()` method that handles the API
 request.
 The `getEntityOwnerId()` method can also make use of `CallContext`
 utility to get information about the current thread/execution context.
 For
 example, get the account ID that made the API request by using
 `CallContext.current().getCallingAccountId()`.
+Method to export the API name (`getCommandName`) is not needed now in 4.18 branch or later, after changes introduced in https://github.com/apache/cloudstack/pull/7022.

 Reference reading: https://cwiki.apache.org/confluence/display/CLOUDSTACK/Using+CallContext